-The chief financial officer shall inform the audit committee of the methods used to account for significant and unusual transactions in situations where their accounting treatment may be open to different approaches.
+The CFO shall inform the audit committee of the methods used to account for significant and unusual transactions in situations where their accounting treatment may be open to different approaches.

 The audit committee shall discuss significant financial reporting issues with one or more members of the executive committee and the external auditor.